shashanksuri616/mypage/README.md

 - Responsive, animated hero section with gradient backgrounds and glassmorphism
 - Floating, interactive navbar with dark/light theme toggle (always visible)
+- **Animated scroll-follow element** on the left for extra flair
 - Animated, blurred background blobs that follow the mouse and show through sections
 - Smooth scroll navigation between sections
-- Animated sections: About, Skills, Timeline, Projects, Certificates, Contact
+- Animated sections: About, Skills (with modal references to certificates/projects), Timeline (linked to projects), Projects, Certificates, Contact
 - Dark mode support (toggle in top-right corner)
 - Contact form with social links (LinkedIn, GitHub, X, Gmail, etc.)
 - Clean, minimal, and modern UI
-- Timeline and Projects are linked: clicking a timeline project scrolls to the project card
+- Timeline and Projects are linked: clicking a timeline project scrolls to and highlights the project card
 - Certificates and resume are served dynamically from the backend

 ---